 "The Old Dominion University Climate Change and Sea Level Rise Initiative will bring the university and the region's foremost experts together to find solutions to the challenges facing our region and other regions globally."

-At the local level the University will provide appropriate leadership to regional leaders and distribute accurate information to the citizens.
+At the local level the University provides appropriate leadership to regional leaders and distribute accurate information to the citizens.
 At national and international levels faculty researchers and educators will develop projects at other locations using the knowledge gained locally.

-The University is building the initiative through internal research grants, faculty hires at all levels and all disciplines and other actions to help faculty participate.
+The University is building the CCSLRI through internal research grants, faculty hires at all levels and all disciplines and other actions to help faculty participate.
 CCSLRI works with a number of Related Research Groups.

 Initiative Newsletters provide quarterly updates and provide a good overview of recent activities.